Maddie Ziegler, Millie Bobby Brown Friendship: Former ‘Dance Moms’ Star Talks About Jealousy Issue

 “A lot of girls this age can be super jealous of each other, but Millie and I are so supportive of each other,” Maddie told the site.
 “She’s doing incredibly and I mean, her show [Stranger Things] is my favorite show.
 She’s always cheering me on in every single thing that I do.”

 Maddie Ziegler is not one to deny that she is quite a competitive person.
-She was already used to being in a competitive environment even at a young age as she has worked really hard to nab all the top prizes in dance competitions.
+She was already used to being in a competitive environment, even at a young age, as she has worked really hard to nab all the top prizes in dance competitions.
 The teen’s competitiveness was also triggered during her Dance Moms stint because she revealed that she didn’t want to let Abby Lee Miller down, especially because she was her number one go-to dancer.

-Clearly, Maddie Ziegler’s work ethic has helped her a lot in her career as she is now considered as one of the most sought-after young celebrities of her generation.
+Clearly, Maddie Ziegler’s work ethic has helped her a lot in her career, as she is now considered as one of the most sought-after young celebrities of her generation.
 As for Millie Bobby Brown, the 14-year-old English actress and model has garnered a lot of fans, including the biggest stars in Hollywood, after portraying Eleven in Stranger Things.